JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 * As the *flywheelinertia* I is mostly guessed based on its effects on the Power outcome anyway (as most users aren't willing to take their rower apart for callibration purposses), a systematic error wouldn't matter much in most practical applications as it is corrected during the callibration of a monitor: the *flywheelinertia* will simply be modified to get to the correct power in the display.

 * It allows the user to removing/disabling all instantaneous angular velocities from linear metric calculations (i.e. only using average angular velocity calculated over the entire phase, which doesn't depend on a single measurement) by setting *autoAdjustDragFactor* to "false".
-This makes Open Rowing Monitor a viable option for rowers with noisy data or otherwise unstable/unreliable individual measurements;
+This makes OpenRowingMonitor a viable option for rowers with noisy data or otherwise unstable/unreliable individual measurements;

 * Given the stability of the measurements, it might be a realistic option for users to remove the filter in the presentation layer completely by setting *numOfPhasesForAveragingScreenData* to 2, making the monitor much more responsive to user actions.